 We also have included a generic Family Educational Rights and Privacy Act (FERPA) form.
 This document is an authorization for students that gives a designated individual access to communicate with schools (high school or college) regarding grades, academic progress, school records and more.

-To begin the Authorization Worksheet, please click the link below.
+To get information about the Authorization Worksheet, please click the link below.

 You will be walked through the different forms step-by-step with instructions and descriptions that are easy to understand.
 All of the Authorizations are available for one low cost; whether you choose to use one or all seven is up to you.